Bloivating-Major/Namaste-React/README.md

 📌 **[Episode 10: Jo Dikhta Hai, Vo Bikta Hai! 🎨](./Episode%2010%20Jo%20Dikhta%20hai%20vo%20Bikta%20Hai/Readme.md)** – Tailwind CSS and Ui Library and Frameworks 🌟

+📌 **[Episode 11: Data is the New Oil 💧](./Episode%2011%20Data%20is%20the%20New%20Oil/Readme.md)** – We explored the separation of a React application into UI and data layers, controlled and uncontrolled components, prop drilling, and the Context API

 🔜 More episodes coming soon... 🚀

 ---